-- Recover from Exercise / Gym Quicker
+- • I’m an Athlete and I want to Recover from Exercise / Gym Quicker

-- Sleep Better
+- • Sleep Better

-- Pain (below 5 on a scale of 1-10)
+- • Pain (below 5 on a scale of 1-10)

-- Chronic pain (above 5 on a scale of 1-10)
+- • Chronic pain (above 5 on a scale of 1-10)

-- Other, more severe condition
+- • Other, more severe condition

 - Weight Range – This is an important question for all health products.
 How much you weigh plays an important part in determining how much CBD you should be taking.

-These are the things that we need to know to give you approximate guidance on what type of CBD product you should be using and how much CBD you should take.
+- These are the things that we need to know to give you approximate guidance on what type of CBD product you should be using and how much CBD you should take.
 While these factors help to provide you with an approximate guideline to how much CBD you should be taking, there are other factors that we can’t determine.

-Once you complete the CBD dosing calculator, you will be given an approximate guideline on how much CBD you should be taking (recommended daily dosage) and also some great products that would be suited to you based on the information that you provided.
+- Once you complete the CBD dosing calculator, you will be given an approximate guideline on how much CBD you should be taking (recommended daily dosage) and also some great products that would be suited to you based on the information that you provided.

-CBD Dosing Conclusion
+CBD Dosage Conclusion

-One thing that Stirling CBD experts recommend is beginning with smaller doses of CBD and then gradually work your way up to larger dosages.
+One thing that Stirling experts recommend is beginning with smaller doses and then gradually work your way up to larger dosages.
 Start with a lower dose, and then over a few weeks, you can increase the dose or frequency of dosages until you find a comfortable level that suits you or your condition.